I must admit that till the moment I began to plan my trip to Greece, to me, Meteora was not a mesmerizing place packed

 There used to be 24 monasteries built on immense natural pillars, purposely difficult to access.
 The monks wanted to live undisturbed by worldly troubles and most of all retreat from the Ottoman occupation.

 Choosing these hardly accessible places for their abodes was certainly a brilliant idea.
-However, the only way to get building materials to the top of the rocks was using ladders, ropes, and baskets.
-The place totally deserved being added to the UNESCO World Heritage List in 1988.
+However, the only way to get building materials to the top of the rocks was by using ladders, ropes, and baskets.
+The place totally deserved to be added to the UNESCO World Heritage List in 1988.

 Today, the six remaining architectural pieces of art can be visited in a much more comfortable way.
-You should opt for a guided tours where you are taught about all the fascinating details.
+You should opt for a guided tour where you are taught about all the fascinating details.

 According to my amazing guide Vasilis, tourism really got cracking after the James Bond movie For Your Eyes Only was shot here.
 Since then, more and more people want to witness this natural and cultural wonder themselves.